daniyal4747/node_hapi_joi/README.md

-### project empty for node js using hapi and joi validation with JWT authentication.
+### project for node js using hapi and joi validation with JWT authentication.
 ##Note: Follow the steps

 #Step 1
 copy .sample_env and make new file named .env and paste